Appliqué Made Easy

 I created an On-Demand Innovative Appliqué class to offer you a hands-on experience.

-This class covers the entire process I follow: bonus sections, turning small circles, and creating perfect round eyes.
+This class covers my entire process: bonus sections, turning small circles, and creating perfect round eyes.

 Thank you,